The Shandong Blog

 Acer truncatum, Shantung maples dug and potted in the August heat at Metro Maples in 2008.
 Shandong maple is indestructible.
 Keith Johansson and Scott Hubble.

 The men behind the maples, Keith Johansson (left), and Scott Hubble with a couple hundred Fire Dragon dug in August 2008 which are rooted out and ready to sell in two months.
+I thought digging in the Texas heat but it worked great.
 A huge 70 mph hail storm in April tore up a lot of the long soft growth from the previous greatest growing year ever.
 Hundreds of hours are used fighting a gas pipeline but won a rare victory and kept them off my property.
-Customers drive hundreds of miles to come for Fire Dragons and once sold 65, mostly large ones, on a single Saturday retail in fall.
+Customers drive hundreds of miles to come for Fire Dragons and once sold 65 large ones on a single Saturday retail in fall.
 Scott is a good worker and every customer loves him.

 Fire Dragon TM Shantung maple in year 2007 with Ginkgo.
 Acer truncatum Fire Dragon TM developed at Metro Maples, Fort Worth, TX, a great Shandong red maple.

-‘Fire Dragon’ showing its best red in a great warm and rainy year, 2007.
+‘Fire Dragon’ showing the most red of any tree I have ever seen.
+It was a great warm and rainy year, 2007.
 2004 was also a good growing year.
 The other years were all hot and dry and the trend seemed to peak in year 2011 in what looks like a 30 year cycle with other hot periods in Texas in the 1930’s, 1950’s, 1980’s, and 2000’s.
 Ginkgo Autumn Gold reached peak color the following day.
+This setup was made for yet another front page story in The Living Section of the newspaper.

 Fire Dragon Shantung maple.
 A red acer truncatum in Fort Worth, TX at Metro Maples.